Course Title: Analyse and participate in complex spoken discourse for further study

 Details of Learning Activities

 This unit is part of Certificate IV in EAL (Further Study) which is an integrated program.
-This means that you will study this unit with another unit on the same day.
+This means that you will study this unit with several other units on the same day.
 Your program consists of Face to Face teaching and Directed Study.
 Your program will have a minimum of 8 hours Directed Study per week.
 You are not required to attend to complete Directed Study, however you are expected to complete all work given and will at times be required to show evidence that the work has been completed in this unit.
+This is a very important part of your program and we ask that you do 4-5 hours on your non attendance day and at least 1 hour each evening to cover all the units in the program.
 An outline of your Directed Study is published each week in the Weekly Program Delivery Plan.

 This unit in part covers the speaking and listening macro skills addressed in the certificate.